 The material terms of the Waterloo Hotel Management Agreement are the same as found in the London Hotel Management Agreement.
-See Item 2.2 - "Our Business - "London Hotel Management Agreement".
+See Item 2.2 - "Our Business - London Hotel Management Agreement".

-London/Waterloo Hospitality Management Agreement
+Waterloo Hospitality Management Agreement

-The Partnership has entered into a Hospitality Management Agreement dated January 4, 2016 ("London/Waterloo Hospitality Management Agreement") with Hospitality Management Corp. pursuant to which Hospitality Management Corp. will manage the Partnership's Interest in the London and Waterloo Hotels.
-The Partnership will pay Hospitality Management Corp. two percent (2%) of the gross revenues of the Partnership's Interest in the London Hotel and the Waterloo Hotel as determined by GAAP.
-See Item 2.5 - "Summary of Material Agreements - Summary Hospitality Management Agreement".
+The Partnership has entered into a Hospitality Management Agreement with Hospitality Management Corp. pursuant to which Hospitality Management Corp. will manage the Partnership's Interest in the Waterloo Hotel.
+The Partnership will pay Hospitality Management Corp. two percent (2%) of the gross revenues of the Partnerships Interest in the Waterloo Hotel as determined by GAAP commencing November 1, 2016.
+See Item 2.5 - "Material Agreements - Summary Waterloo Hospitality Management Agreement".
+The Hospitality Management Fees accrued in 2016 with respect to the Waterloo Hotel were \$9,172 and the Hospitality Management Fees accrued in 2017 were \$72,302.65.
+The Hospitality Management Fees accrued from January 2018 to March 31, 2018 were \$14,308.66.